 (C) When a fluency disorder is suspected, an observation in at least two settings;

-(b) Medical or health assessment statement.
-For a child suspected of having a voice disorder, a medical statement by an otolaryngologist licensed by a State Board of Medical Examiners.
-For other than a voice disorder, if a medical or health diagnosis is needed, a medical statement or health assessment statement describing relevant medical issues;
+(b) Medical examination.
+For a child suspected of having a voice disorder, documentation of a medical examination by an otolaryngologist licensed by a State Board of Medical Examiners.
+For other than a voice disorder, if a medical information is needed, documentation of a medical examination as defined in OAR 581-015-2000 describing relevant medical issues;

 (c) Hearing evaluation or screening.
 An evaluation or screening of the child's hearing acuity and, if needed, a measure of middle ear functioning;